High School Students

 - A list of books categorized by grade can be found by clicking here.

-- June’s recommended reading for high school students: The Scarlet Letter by Nathaniel Hawthorne.
+- August’s recommended reading for high school students: Heart of Darkness by Joseph Conrad.

 - A new school year means a new student council elected by YOU.
 The voting for our 2017-2018 student council will begin on August 21st and close on September 1st.
 Please check your email for more information and the link to vote!

 - Families can register for the 17-18 school year to ensure that classes can begin on August 21st, the first day of the coming school year.